exposit/zerowriting/kindlestuff/readme.md

 It may skip letters if you type very quickly.
 You cannot backspace or delete or any of that.
 Forward only.
 Joyce it up.

-You run it by typing "python3 scribble.py" after logging in to dietpi and changing to the directory the script is in.
+You run it by typing `python3 scribble.py` after logging in to dietpi and changing to the directory the script is in.

 Option "s" will silence the timestamps and work with the file as given, otherwise it'll prepend a timestamp.
 If you're using reflect, you should use this (as described below).
 Option "-f" allows you to specify a filename; if you don't use "s" with it it'll prepend the timestamp as usual, but really, you shouldn't be opening old files with this program anyway.

-Ie "python3 scribble.py s -f banana.md" will make a file called "banana.md" or open one in the same directory and start typing in it.
+Ie `python3 scribble.py s -f banana.md` will make a file called "banana.md" or open one in the same directory and start typing in it.
 Without the "s" it'll be something like "2025blablablah-banana.md".
 Without either it'll open a timestamped "scribble.md" file.
 It's stupid simple.

 ### Basic steps (with reflect)

 0. Do step 3 from the Geany steps above, editing reflect.py to match your hostname and port.
-1. Change to the script directory, and type (change both filenames if you change one): nohup python3 reflect.py bubblegum3.md & python3 scribble.py s -f bubblegum3.md
+1. Change to the script directory, and type (change both filenames if you change one):
+  `nohup python3 reflect.py bubblegum3.md & python3 scribble.py s -f bubblegum3.md`
+2. Open your desired browser and point to the hostname you specified.
 3. Type.
-When you're done, hit ctrl+c to kill scribble.py and type "killall python3" (or whatever python you called) to end reflect.py. where 'bubblegum3.md' is the name of the file you want to use
+When you're done, hit ctrl+c to kill scribble.py and type `killall python3` (or whatever python you called) to end reflect.py.
 4. Move any words you care about to a safer place.